Contemporary Practices: Curriculum Overview

 - Integrate the development of each student’s individual voice with an awareness of the context in which that voice is expressed and heard

-Coursework in this department is required for all incoming freshman students; and courses are also offered for transfer and prior degree students.
+Coursework in this department is required for all incoming first-year students; and courses are also offered for transfer and prior degree students.

 Core Studio I and II: Core Studio is a fast-paced, yearlong sequence of courses that introduces students to both disciplinary and interdisciplinary art and design practices.
 These team-taught classes explore the materials and techniques of surface, space, and time (2D, 3D, and 4D), as well as the connections and interplay of these areas.
 Core Studio integrates the formal with the conceptual, traditional with the contemporary, and makes visible a variety of approaches in current cultural production in order to foster the development of students’ emerging practices as makers and thinkers.